koalamitice/koalamitice/README.md

-- 👋 Hi, I’m @koalamitice (Domenik), PhD student at Karlsruher Institute of Technology (KIT) researching software engineering for quantum computers.
+- 👋 Hi, I’m @koalamitice (Domenik), PhD student at Karlsruhe Institute of Technology (KIT) researching software engineering for quantum computers.

 <!---
 koalamitice/koalamitice is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.